 And if you need more than the standard 7GB storage, then don't worry.
 Even if you didn't qualify for the free 25GB accounts that were on offer to existing users before April 2012, you can now earn up to an additional 8GB: 3GB for using the new camera backup tool on your mobile, and 5GB for referring up to 10 friends or family (500MB per referral).
 And if all else fails then you can purchase one of their paid plans, which seem fairly reasonably priced (+50GB for $25 per year, +100GB for $50, +200GB for $100).

 This latest release follows on from Microsoft's rebranding of its SkyDrive service to OneDrive.
 Aside from the name change (which is reflected in the fact your SkyDrive folder is now called OneDrive), little else has changed from the previous release.

-- Bug fixes to improve reliability and performance of the client.
+- Bug fixes to improve the reliability of the client

 Microsoft's rebranding of SkyDrive to OneDrive works seamlessly, and offers a service to rival Dropbox and co.